bakhshalipour/Blokus-on-FPGA/README.md

 The code was developed for the fourth [FPGA Challenge](http://fpga.sharif.edu/) of Sharif University of Technology and ranked 3rd among 30+ participants.

-## Acknowledgments
-This project is a joint work: **Mohammad Bakhshalipour**, Mostafa Karimi, and Hamed Sadat-Hosseini.